Installation¶

 Base directory of the Web Interface |

-The GDS relies on the following packages:
+The GDS relies on the following software packages:

 Dependency |